Piano Concerto No. 5 (Prokofiev)

 The last complete piano concerto by Sergei Prokofiev, Piano Concerto No. 5 in G major, Op.
-55, dates from 1932.

-Background
+55, dates to 1932.
+It was premiered by Prokofiev himself at the piano on October 30, 1932, accompanied by the Berlin Philharmonic conducted by Wilhelm Furtwängler.

 Prokofiev's last piano concerto dates from 1932, a year after he finished the fourth piano concerto, whose solo part is for left hand only.
 According to the composer, he was then inspired to write another for two hands, whose intended simplicity was reflected in the desire to call it, not a concerto, but rather 'Music for Piano and Orchestra.'
 However, as the piece grew in complexity, Prokofiev decided to include it among his numbered concerti instead.
 It is in five short movements.
 The longest, a Larghetto, is around seven minutes in length.
 The remaining four movements are all in a fast tempo and feature virtuoso keyboard writing; the third movement, only around two minutes long, functions as a variation on the first.